MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ## Integrate Microsoft Entra ID for the workload

 Similar to having an Azure system-assigned managed identity for the entire cluster, you can assign managed identities at the pod level.
-A workload identity allows the hosted workload to access resources through Microsoft Entra ID.
+A workload identity enables the hosted workload to access resources through Microsoft Entra ID.
 For example, the workload stores files in Azure Storage.
 When it needs to access those files, the pod authenticates itself against the resource as an Azure managed identity.

 In this reference implementation, [Microsoft Entra Workload ID on AKS](/azure/aks/workload-identity-overview) handles the managed identities for pods.
 This approach integrates with the Kubernetes native capabilities to federate with external identity providers.
 For more information about Microsoft Entra Workload ID federation, see [Workload identity federation](/entra/workload-id/workload-identity-federation).

-## Deploy Ingress resources
+## Deploy ingress resources

-Kubernetes Ingress resources handle routing and distributing for incoming traffic to the cluster.
-There are two parts of Ingress resources:
+Kubernetes ingress resources handle routing and distributing for incoming traffic to the cluster.
+There are two parts of ingress resources:

-- Internal load balancer.
-Managed by AKS.
+- Internal load balancer, managed by AKS.
 The load balancer exposes the ingress controller through a private static IP address.
 It serves as single point of contact that receives inbound flows.

     This architecture uses Azure Load Balancer.
 Load Balancer is outside the cluster in a subnet dedicated for ingress resources.
 It receives traffic from Application Gateway and that communication is over transport layer security (TLS).
 For more information about TLS encryption for inbound traffic, see [Ingress traffic flow](#ingress-traffic-flow).

 - Ingress controller.
 This example uses Traefik.
 It runs in the user node pool in the cluster.
 It receives traffic from the internal load balancer, terminates TLS, and forwards it to the workload pods over HTTP.

-The Ingress controller is a critical component of cluster.
+The ingress controller is a critical component of cluster.
 Consider the following points when configuring this component.

-- Choose a scope within which the ingress controller is allowed operate as part of your design decisions.
+- Choose a scope within which the ingress controller is allowed to operate as part of your design decisions.
 For example, you might allow the controller to only interact with the pods that run a specific workload.

 - Avoid placing replicas on the same node to spread out the load and help ensure business continuity if a node goes down.
 Use `podAntiAffinity` for this purpose.

 - Constrain pods to be scheduled only on the user node pool by using `nodeSelectors`.
 This setting isolates workload and system pods.

-- Open ports and protocols that allow specific entities to send traffic to the ingress controller.
+- Open ports and protocols that let specific entities send traffic to the ingress controller.
 In this architecture, Traefik only receives traffic from Application Gateway.

 - Configure `readinessProbe` and `livenessProbe` settings that monitor the health of the pods at the specified interval.
 Ingress controller should send signals that indicate the health of pods.

 - Consider restricting the ingress controller's access to specific resources and the ability to perform certain actions.
-That restriction can be implemented through Kubernetes RBAC permissions.
+You can implement that restriction through Kubernetes RBAC permissions.
 For example, in this architecture, Traefik is granted permissions to watch, get, and list services and endpoints by using rules in the Kubernetes `ClusterRole` object.

 > [!NOTE]
-> The choice for the appropriate ingress controller is driven by the requirements, the workload, the skill set of the operator, and the supportability of the technology options.
+> The choice of an appropriate ingress controller is driven by the requirements, the workload, the skill set of the operator, and the supportability of the technology options.
 Most importantly, your ingress controller needs to meet your SLO expectation.
 >
-> Traefik is an open-source option for a Kubernetes cluster and is chosen in this architecture for *illustrative* purposes.
-It shows third-party product integration with Azure services.
+> Traefik is an open-source option for a Kubernetes cluster and is in this architecture for *illustrative* purposes.
+It shows non-Microsoft product integration with Azure services.
 For example, the implementation shows how to integrate Traefik with Microsoft Entra Workload ID and Key Vault.
 >
-> Another choice is Application Gateway Ingress Controller, and it's well integrated with AKS.
+> Another choice is Azure Application Gateway Ingress Controller, and it's well integrated with AKS.
 Apart from its capabilities as an ingress controller, it offers other benefits.
 For example, Application Gateway acts as the virtual network entry point of your cluster.
 It can observe traffic entering the cluster.
-If you have an application that requires WAF, Application Gateway is a good choice because it's integrated with WAF.
-Also, it provides the opportunity to do TLS termination.
+If you have an application that requires a web application firewall, Application Gateway is a good choice because it's integrated with it.
+Also, Application Gateway enables you to do TLS termination.

-To review the ingress design used in the Windows containers on AKS baseline reference architecture, see the [companion article](./windows-containers-on-aks.yml#ingress-design).
+To review the ingress design in the Windows containers on AKS baseline reference architecture, see the [Windows containers on AKS](./windows-containers-on-aks.yml#ingress-design) article.

 ### Router settings